Chin Surgery (Mentoplasty)

 Before & After Chin Surgery

-Prior to undergoing a surgical procedure for your chin, it is important to search for a board-certified plastic surgeon to perform the surgery.
+Before undergoing a surgical procedure for your chin, it is important to search for a board-certified plastic surgeon to perform the surgery.
 Be sure to find a doctor that is credentialed and makes you feel comfortable, even if that requires travel to another city such as New York or Los Angeles.

-Starting with a consultation, you will be able to learn all the intricate details about the chin treatment that would help your individual case.
+Starting with a consultation, you will be able to learn all the intricate details about the chin treatment that would help your case.
 The consultation should include disclosure of any risks, side effects, and potential complications of the procedure.
 The physician may order an X-ray so that they can determine the underlying structure of your chin, and how it can best be reshaped to meet the surgical outcome you desire.

 Enlist a friend, family member, or a professional service to drive you home after the surgical procedure.
 Plan to have someone assist you for at least 24 hours at home during your recovery period.